-1. One-story detached accessory buildings used as tool and storage sheds, playhouses, and similar uses provided the floor area does not exceed 120 square feet.

-2. Fences not over 6 feet high measured from highest point of grade, unless supporting a surcharge or structural element.

-3. Oil derricks.

-4. Movable cases, counters, and partitions not over 5 feet 9 inches high.

-5. Retaining wall which are not over 4 feet in height measures from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding Class I, II or III-A liquids.

-6. Water tanks supported directly upon grade if the tank capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2 to 1.

-7. Platforms, walks and wood decks not more than 30 inches above grade at any point and not over any basement or story below, nor supporting any structure above.

-8. Painting, papering, and similar finish work.

-9. Temporary motion picture, television and theater stage sets and scenery.

-10. Window awnings supported completely by an exterior wall of Group R, Division 3 or Group U, Division 1 Occupancies when projecting not more than 54 inches nor encroaching into required yards.

-11. Prefabricated swimming pools accessory to a Group R, Division 3 Occupancy in whihe the pool walls are entirely above the adjacent grade and if the capacity does not exceed 5,000 gallons (18,927L).

-12. [For SFM] State-owned buildings under the jurisdiction of the state fire marshal.

-13. Freestanding signs not more than 10 feet in height and not more than 72 square feet in area and wall signs not more than 200 square feet in area.

-14. Single pole television and radio antennas and dish antennas not more than 3 feet in diameter with an approved zone clearance.

-15. Electrolier standards, flag poles and antennas not over 35 feet in height when in compliance with the County Zoning Ordinance.
+- 1. One-story detached accessory buildings used as tool and storage sheds, patio covers, playhouses, playground or athletic equipment and similar uses provided the floor area does not exceed 120 square feet. - 2.
+Fences not over 6 feet high measured from highest point of grade, unless supporting a surcharge or structural element. - 3.
+Oil derricks. - 4.
+Movable cases, counters, and partitions not over 5 feet 9 inches high. - 5.
+Retaining wall which are not over 4 feet in height measures from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding Class I, II or III-A liquids. - 6.
+Water tanks supported directly upon grade if the tank capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2 to 1. - 7.
+Platforms, walks and wood decks not more than 30 inches above grade at any point and not over any basement or story below, nor supporting any structure above. - 8.
+Painting, papering, and similar finish work. - 9.
+Temporary motion picture, television and theater stage sets and scenery. - 10.
+Window awnings supported completely by an exterior wall of Group R, Division 3 or Group U, Division 1 Occupancies when projecting not more than 54 inches nor encroaching into required yards. - 11.
+Prefabricated swimming pools accessory to a Group R, Division 3 Occupancy in which the pool walls are entirely above the adjacent grade and if the capacity does not exceed 5,000 gallons (18,927L). - 12.
+[For SFM] State-owned buildings under the jurisdiction of the state fire marshal. - 13.
+Freestanding signs not more than 10 feet in height and not more than 72 square feet in area and wall signs not more than 200 square feet in area. - 14.
+Residential television and radio antennas and dish antennas not more than 3 feet in diameter with an approved zone clearance. - 15.
+Commercial antennas not over 15 feet in height when in compliance with the County Zoning Ordinance. - 16.
+Electrolier standards and flag poles not over 35 feet in height when in compliance with the County Zoning Ordinance. - 17.
+Readily removable plastic covered hoop structures without in-ground footings or foundations that are not more than 8' in height.

+18. Agricultural wind generating machines except that an electrical or gas permit is required if they are connected to a commercial utility.